GohilMahendra/MovieFlix/README.md

 - works for both android and ios
 - add to watchlist functinality
 - modular custom hooks architecture
+- reanimated v3 for scroll and splash animations

 # Getting Started